 So split the day into having fun and working.
 Kids seem to value the activity or fun time if they feel like they have earned it.

 I typically lead with work.
 So I might tell my daughter that we are going to work for the next hour and then we will break for making cookies, or watching a movie or going outside.

 Or I may suggest that we play a game and then we are going to need to clean the kitchen.
 So preface the activity time with the fact that you still have household duties to be done.
 Sometimes you can combine or do them in a different way than typical.
 I may allow my daughter to fold laundry while she watches a Christmas movie because that is not something we usually do.

 And don’t forget to create a little Christmas wonder for yourself.
-Here are some ideas just for you!
+Here are some Self-Care Ideas Just for Mom!

 Most children receive multiple gifts from their parents.
 And then they may receive gifts from friends and family members.
 Use that to your advantage.

 We would allow our children to open a present that I knew they would enjoy playing with the day before Christmas Eve.
 It spreads out the fun and they are occupied with enjoying their present for a few blessedly quiet moments!